perniciousducks/WT-Silver/README.md

 You have two options for installing silver:
 - Download the stable build from the Mega link in the Pastebin (Recommended).
-- For an experimantal version of the game you can download the latest build from the Git-Hub, then copy and replace the game folder into the "shell" game.
+- For an experimantal version of the game you can download the latest build from the Git-Hub, then run it with the Ren'Py launcher.

 Download links can be found on the [Pastebin](https://pastebin.com/KY3RGQei).